crowdcode-de/KissMDA/README.md

 So you need the MTL editor from Eclipse, imagine if something happens just like oAW.
 You will stuck with an old Eclipse version!

+There are some other MDA / MDSD tools available outside: [Taylor](http://taylor.sourceforge.net), [Topcased](http://www.topcased.org), [openMDX](http://www.openmdx.org).
+But all of them suffer the problems we mentioned above.

-Our solution is KissMDA (Keep It Simple Stupid, MDA!).
+*Our solution is KissMDA (Keep It Simple Stupid, MDA!)*.

 1. KissMDA is a pure Java API approach
 --------------------------------------